 Aside from the cow common pathologies (mastitis, ketosis), breeders encounter very specific issues.

-Feed efficiency is one the main challenge in bovine livestock: it reflects mainly in better performances, lower discharge in the atmosphere and a positive impact on environment.
+Feed efficiency is one the main challenges in bovine livestock: it reflects mainly in better performances, lower discharge in the atmosphere and a positive impact on the environment.
 Indeed, livestock, in particular cattle, is responsible for 14.5% of greenhouse gas emissions according to the FAO.
-On the other hand, France is the first ammonia emitter in the European Union with 649 kT emitted into the atmosphere in 2010.